mtingers/emabot/README.md

 which should make sense, but I haven't had time to think it all the way through.
-A decision at `00` will continue on until the next day, causing the validity of it to slip from the original price point determined at `00` In somecases, it may be preferred to try on multiple hours, like in the case of an error and a retry is needed (exchange is down).
+A decision at `00` will continue on until the next day, causing the validity of it to slip from the original price point determined at `00` In some cases, it may be preferred to try on multiple hours, like in the case of an error and a retry is needed (exchange is down).

 Example setup: